 Through excursions, fields studies and practical training you will observe and explore pedagogical practice and in lectures, workshops and group work you will be encouraged to discuss and reflect upon your experiences.

-The student will be able to plan, implement, evaluate and develop inclusive teaching sequences, for special-needs learners facing severe challenges in non-adapted learning environments.
+You will be able to plan, implement, evaluate and develop inclusive teaching sequences, for special-needs learners facing severe challenges in non-adapted learning environments.

-Living and learning
+Living and Learning Together

 We invite you to Denmark to accomplish an international BA in Education in a wide variety of subjects.